lawpdas/OSSOT/README.md

-# Open Source Project for Visual Object Tracking
+# Awesome Open Source Project for Visual Object Tracking

 **What does a good open source project look like?**